neilbeveridge/grafana-authentication-proxy/README.md

 grafana Authentication Proxy
 ============

+In this Fork:

+- Added the capability to give users a set of dashboard prefixes that they own.
+- The Proxy denies PUT & POST for Dashboards not matching their prefix pattern, preventing modification of others' Dashboards.
+- Users can read all dashboards.

 Hosts the latest [grafana](https://github.com/torkelo/grafana) and elasticsearch behind Google OAuth2, Basic Authentication or CAS Authentication with NodeJS and Express.

 - A proxy between Elasticsearch, grafana and user client